jaantollander/masters-thesis/content/21_puhti.md

 The version transitioned from 7.9 to 8.6 during the thesis writing.

 <!-- TODO: expand discussion -->
-Each Lustre server and target has a name in the Lustre file system.
+Each Lustre server and Lustre target has a name in the Lustre file system.
 We record file system usage statistics for each target.
-Table \ref{tab:mdt-mds} lists the names of Lustre targets for corresponding Lustre server in Puhti.
+Table \ref{tab:mdt-mds} lists the names of Lustre targets for the corresponding Lustre server in Puhti.

 Server|Targets
 -|-